benjha/nvrapids_olcf/build-scripts/OLCF_Summit_ppc64le/README.md

 - Build from source and/or install RAPIDS dependencies that are not available in the conda-forge channel.
 Build from source and/or install RAPIDS dependencies that require optimizations.
 - Build from source and install CuPy, RAPIDS and BlazingSQL.

+### Automatic deployment

+`super_script.sh` packs all the scripts necessary to build from source and deploy RMM, cuDF, cuML, cuGRAPH, BLAZING SQL and CuPy.

+The scripts are getting some generalization to support deployments on `ppc64le`, `armv8` and `x86_64` architectures.
+Currently, this script has been tested on OLCF's Summit supercomputer which is a ppc64le machine.

+For your own deployments, you'll need to modify the environment variables defined at the beginning of this script.
+Hopefully all the directory paths are solved correctly and the build will succeed, otherwise feel free to add your own modifications that fits your system.
+Our intention is only to support clusters at the DOE's Leadership Computing Facilities.

+To learn more about how this scipt works check the "Supervised deployment" section.

 ## Supervised deployment

 Clone this repository in a temporal directory an go to `OLCF_Summit_ppc64le` directory.